edmirjano/RaiseYourVoice/Docs/BackendDevelopmentPlan.md

 ## Conclusion

 This backend development plan provides a comprehensive roadmap for implementing the server-side components of the RaiseYourVoice platform.
 Following Clean Architecture principles and leveraging the latest .NET capabilities, this implementation will create a secure, scalable, and maintainable backend that meets all the specified requirements while providing optimal performance for both web and mobile clients.
+The server-side translation system with language header support enables seamless multilingual experiences across all client applications while maintaining centralized management of translations.